Highlights

 Day 4: Visit the Homeland of the Kikuyu People

-The Kikuyu comprise about 22% of the total population of Kenya, and speak the Bantu Kikuyu language.
-Because they resented the occupation of their highlands by European farmers and other settlers, the Kikuyu were the first native ethnic group in Kenya to undertake anti-colonial agitation, in the 1920s and ’30s.
-They staged the Mau Mau Uprising against British rule in 1952, and spearheaded the drive toward Kenyan independence later in the decade.
-They became the economic and political elite of independent Kenya, so visiting the heartland of the Kikuyu people presents an opportunity to learn more about Kenyan history and culture.
+Today you'll visit the ancestral home of the Kikuyu people, Kenya's largest ethnic group, to learn about their traditional way of life.
+The Kikuyu comprise about 22% of the total population of Kenya and speak the Bantu Kikuyu language.
+Because they resented the occupation of their highlands by European farmers and other settlers, the Kikuyu were the first native ethnic group in Kenya to initiate anti-colonial agitation in the 1920s and ’30s.
+They staged the Mau Mau Uprising against British rule in 1952 and spearheaded the drive toward Kenyan independence later in the decade.

-Day 5: Baden-Powell Museum in Nyeri
+Day 5: Tour the Baden-Powell Museum in Nyeri

 Days 7-8: Visit Amboseli National Park

-Day 9: Tour Tsavo Park
+Day 9: Discover the Wilderness of Tsavo National Park

-Travel to the Tsavo National Park today.
+Travel to Tsavo National Park today.
 Tsavo is made up of two separate parks: Tsavo East and Tsavo West National Park.
 It was split in two to make way for the railway from Mombasa to Kenya's interior.
 Combined, Tsavo is the largest national park in Kenya, and one of the largest in the world.
 It's even bigger than Israel!
+From Mzima Springs to the Shetani lava flows, Tsavo West is a beautiful, rugged wilderness.
+The savannah ecosystem consists of open grasslands, scrublands, and acacia woodlands.

 Day 10: Explore the Lumo Conservancy

-Day 12: Train to Mombasa
+Day 12: Take the Train to Mombasa

-Day 13: Sightseeing in Mombasa
+Day 13: Visit a Crocodile Farm in Mombasa

-Day 14: Depart Kenya
+Day 14: Depart

 It's time to say farewell to Kenya today.
 Take an early morning flight from Mombasa to Nairobi, where you'll connect to your international flight onwards or back home.
+Safe travels!